 With many steel or timber installations, system characteristics are typically generic in their profiles and fixing methods, so if there is evidence with one system, it will be acceptable to use this in another system.

-The complexity of fire rated aluminium systems means that acceptable size of use is specific to a particular glass make-up based on samples tested and potentially any over-run times.
+The complexity of fire rated aluminium door, window and partition systems mean that acceptable size of use is specific to a particular glass make-up based on samples tested and potentially any over-run times.

 For the majority of glass that we offer, these parameters are clearly defined within the glass manufacturers Certifire scope.
 For example you can see in this image that there are maximum sizes for a Pyroguard T-EI60/25-3 double glazed unit for use within a Reynaers CS 77 FP framed screen.
 The same glass in an Aluprof MB-78 EI screen will carry different size limitations.